 See 5.1.8 for the reconciliation of this threat.

-An attacker may gain unauthorized access to data or perform unauthorized operations.
+An attacker could gain unauthorized access to data or perform unauthorized operations.

 Session hijacking impacts all of the security objectives.